dstesser/dstesser.github.io/_pages/forests.md

 ## Vegetation Structural Modeling

-Detailed information on vegetation structure is a fundamental indicator of functions, including carbon storage.
-Community biodiversity is dependent on local-scale vegetation structure, which can be complex in tropical and temperate forest ecosystems.
+Detailed information on vegetation structure is a key indicator of ecosystem processes, including carbon storage.
+However local-scale vegetation structure is complex in tropical and temperate forest ecosystems, leading to uncertainty in biomass and carbon quantification.

-Lidar technologies adapted from precision survey applications, are able create detailed maps of the three-dimensional structure of natural environments at a level of detail not previously available.
-These observations will bring about major advances in the understanding of tree dominated ecosystems and new ways to quantify biodiversity.
+I employ precision survey techniques using Lidar and drone photogrammetry to generate highly detailed 3D maps of natural environments.
+These methodologies enhance the accuracy of assessing carbon storage and biomass potentials, thereby informing the development of nature-based climate solutions aimed at decarbonization strategies.

 <div style="text-align:center;">
     <figure style="display:inline-block;">